mikepenzus/mikepenzus.github.io/_posts/2025-8-2-FreeSlots.md

 ### Description

-This add-in is developed using Google Apps Script :tm: to extend the functionality of Google Sheets :tm: .
+This add-in is developed using Google Apps &trade; to extend the functionality of Google Sheets &trade; .

-Its goal is to retrieve free slots from your personal Google Calendar :tm: and display on the first tab of the current Google Sheet :tm: .
+Its goal is to retrieve free slots from your personal Google Calendar &trade; and display on the first tab of the current Google Sheets &trade; sheet.

 It is offered as a free and optional tool for all users who wish to enhance their productivity without any costs or obligations.